Larry Koon (politician)

 Larry Labruce Koon (February 18, 1944 – October 15, 2021) was an American politician in the state of South Carolina.
-He served in the South Carolina House of Representatives as a member of the Republican Party from 1975 to 2004, representing Lexington County, South Carolina.
-In 2004, he was defeated in a Republican primary runoff 55%–45%, and subsequently succeeded in the South Carolina House of Representatives by future governor and United States Ambassador to the United Nations Nikki Haley.
-At the time of his defeat, he was the longest serving member of the house.
+He served in the South Carolina House of Representatives as a member of the Republican Party from 1975 to 2005, representing Lexington County, South Carolina.
+At the time of his departure, he was the longest-serving member of the House.

+In 2004, he was challenged in the Republican primary by future governor and United States Ambassador to the United Nations Nikki Haley.
+Initially, Haley ran because she believed that Koon was not going to seek re-election, but Koon entered the race just before the filing deadline.
+In the primary election, Koon received 42 percent of the vote, Haley received 40 percent, and David Perry received 17 percent.
+As no candidate received a majority of the vote, Haley and Koon advanced to a runoff election on June 22.
+In the runoff, Haley defeated Koon 55 percent to 45 percent.
+After his loss, Koon accused Haley of running a smear campaign, which she denied.
+She ran unopposed in the general election.